grandon-lin/CloneRepo/README.md

 - Java version 11.0.17
 - The Score app apk used for testing: com.fivemobile.thescore_24.4.0-24040.apk, and is located under /src/test/resources/thescore.MobileTestFramework.apps
 - Test data file: exceldata.xlsx, and is located under /src/test/resources/thescore.MobileTestFramework.testData
+- This is a maven project, pom.xml file includes the related dependencies

 ##Test Scenario: Open a league
 - Description: Verify the app opens the correct pages when user opens a league and navigate back to the Leagues Page